legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Montero-Dorta et al., `The Dependence of Galaxy Clustering on Stellar-mass Assembly History for LRGs`_
 #.
 Mazzucchelli et al., `Physical Properties of 15 Quasars at z > 6.5`_
 #.
 Raichoor et al., `The SDSS-IV Extended Baryon Oscillation Spectroscopic Survey: final Emission Line Galaxy Target Selection`_
 #.
+Calafut, Bean & Yu, `Cluster mislocation in kinematic Sunyaev-Zel'dovich effect extraction`_
+#.
 Yang et al., `Quasar Photometric Redshifts and Candidate Selection: A New Algorithm Based on Optical and Mid-infrared Photometric Data`_

 2018
 ====
 #.
-Banados et al., `An 800 million solar mass black hole in a significantly neutral universe at redshift 7.5`_
+Banados et al., `An 800 million solar mass black hole in a significantly neutral universe at a redshift of 7.5`_
 #.
+Holman et al., `A Dwarf Planet Class Object in the 21:5 Resonance with Neptune`_
+#.
+Hood et al., `The Origin of Faint Tidal Features around Galaxies in the RESOLVE Survey`_
+#.
+Timlin et al., `The Clustering of High-redshift (2.9 < z < 5.1) Quasars in SDSS Stripe 82`_
+#. van de Voort et al., `An ALMA view of star formation efficiency suppression in early-type galaxies after gas-rich minor mergers`_
+#.
+Morales et al., `Systematic search for tidal features around nearby galaxies.
+I. Enhanced SDSS imaging of the Local Volume`_
+#.
+Li et al., `The Ensemble Photometric Variability of Over 10000 Quasars in the Dark Energy Camera Legacy Survey and the Sloan Digital Sky Survey`_
+#.
+Zhou et al., `Photometric Calibration for the Beijing-Arizona Sky Survey and Mayall z-band Legacy Survey`_
+#.
 Meisner, Lang & Schlegel, `Time-resolved WISE/NEOWISE Coadds`_
 #.
 Zou et al., `The Second Data Release of the Beijing-Arizona Sky Survey`_
+#.
+Dey et al., `Overview of the DESI Legacy Imaging Surveys`_

 .. _`text on the acknowledgment page`: ../acknowledgment